GSA/piv-guides/Template-2.md

 ![Alt text for an image goes here]({{site.baseurl}}/folder that image is in/imagename.png){:align="right"}

+## Alerts, Warnings, and Information Blocks

+> This text will appear as a 'warning flag' on the website, which is a yellow banner.
+(The ">" symbol and the line directly underneath this body of text create the formatting for this flag.)
+Warning flags can be used for notifications such as notifying a user that they should skip a certain procedure.
+{:class="warning"}

+> This text will appear as a red banner, for an 'alert' message.
+Alert flags can be used for notifications such as common problems that may occur.
+{:class="alert"}

+> This text will appear as a green banner, for an 'informational' message.
+These flags can be used for notifications such as useful links or helpful tips.
+{:class="info"}

+This is the main body text that explains the purpose of the procedure and any context that you might need before diving into the individual steps.
+The text within each step should walk the user directly through exactly what they need to do to complete the procedure.

 ## Links to References or Other Information

 To link to useful references, information, or another page (especially that may be needed to complete the procedures), use this link format:

 [This is what I want my link to say]({{site.baseurl}}/insertlink/)

 # End Copying Markdown Template Here